Blue Albion: History

 The Blue Albion originated in the county of Derbyshire in the late nineteenth or early twentieth century; it derived from cross-breeding of Southern Wales Black and white Dairy Shorthorn stock.
 A herd-book was started in 1916, in which only blue roan animals could be recorded.
-In 1920 a breed society, the Blue Albion Cattle Society, was formed: the first edition of thew herd-book was published in 1937.
+In 1920 a breed society, the Blue Albion Cattle Society, was formed: the first edition of the herd-book was published in 1937.

 The Blue Albion was never more than a small and localised population.
 The last annual general meeting of the breed society was held in 1940 and the Society was dissolved in 1966.
 During the foot-and-mouth outbreak of 1967 in the Midlands, large numbers of cattle were slaughtered in an attempt to limit the spread of the disease.
 This included nearly all the remaining Blue Albion stock, and from about 1968 the breed was considered extinct.
 The last bull was registered in 1972.

 A small population of blue roan cattle was later assembled from a variety of cross-bred animals, many of them resulting from cross-breeding of Shorthorn and Friesian stock and most of them unregistered.
 A new breed society was formed in 1989, but the stock was not recognised as a breed until 2018, when it was recognised by the Rare Breeds Survival Trust with the name Albion.
 A survey in 2002 by Rare Breeds International of 95 of these cattle had found the genetic relationship between members of the group to be much lower than that of the former Blue Albion stock.
 In the twenty-first century this re-created breed is critically endangered.